 - 1.1.
 The structure of the Proposed District Plan (PDP) Chapter 27 Subdivision and Development (Chapter 27) has been changed from the notified version, as follows: - (i) section 27.3 has been reformatted to include the Location Specific Objectives and policies; and - (ii) section 27.5 has been reformatted from paragraphs to a table structure, to more closely align with the other chapters of the PDP. - 1.2.
 I have recommended a number of significant amendments to Chapter 27 provisions in response to submissions.
 The most significant amendments include: - a.
-The deletion of the default Discretionary Activity status for subdivision under notified Rule 27.4.1, in favour of a Restricted Discretionary Activity status particularly geared towards subdivision within rural living and urban zones (with two separate rules to cater for subdivision in urban areas, new Rule 27.5.5 and rural living, new Rule 27.5.6); - b.
-Inserting a Controlled Activity status in the PDP for certain subdivision activities such as subdivision that is in accordance with a structure plan or spatial layout plan attached to the subdivision chapter (new Rule 27.7.1), and boundary adjustments (new Rule 27.5.3) (excluding boundary adjustments within Arrowtown's urban boundary and within more sensitive areas of the District, which is addressed through new Rule 27.5.4); - c.
+The deletion of the default Discretionary Activity status for subdivision under notified Rule 27.4.1 pg.10 [Redrafted rule 27.5.5 and rule 27.5.6], in favour of a Restricted Discretionary Activity status particularly geared towards subdivision within rural living and urban zones (with two separate rules to cater for subdivision in urban areas, redrafted Rule 27.5.5 [notified Rule 27.4.1 pg.10] and rural living, redrafted Rule 27.5.6 [notified Rule 27.4.1 pg.10]; - b.
+Inserting a Controlled Activity status in the PDP for certain subdivision activities such as subdivision that is in accordance with a structure plan or spatial layout plan attached to the subdivision chapter [redrafted Rule 27.7.1; notified Rule 27.4.3 pg.10], and boundary adjustments redrafted Rule 27.5.3 [notified rule 27.4.1 pg.10] (excluding boundary adjustments within Arrowtown's urban boundary and within more sensitive areas of the District, which is addressed through redrafted Rule 27.5.4 [notified Rule 27.4.1 pg.10 and notified Rule 27.5.1.4 pg.13]; - c.
 Amending a number of objectives to read more like outcome statements; - d.
 Providing stronger, and more directional policies; - e.
 Deleting those zones that are referenced within the Minimum Site Area provisions that form part of Stage 2 to the District Plan Review; and - f.
 Integrating a new policy and method to respond to reverse sensitivity effects associated with existing high voltage transmission corridors. - 1.3.
 I consider that the amendments to the Chapter 27 planning provisions are more effective and efficient than the equivalent provisions in Chapter 27 as notified.
-In addition, I consider that the amendments are more effective and efficient than the existing Operative District Plan (ODP), and better meet the purpose of the Resource Management Act 1991 (RMA). - 1.4.
+In addition, I consider that the amendments are more effective and efficient than the existing Operative District Plan (ODP), and better meet the purpose of the Resource Management Act 1991 (RMA).

+- 1.4.
 I further consider that the Discretionary Activity rule framework is not the most effective method in providing for subdivision activity within the District's urban and rural living zones.
-A Restricted Discretionary Activity framework provides for a narrower and more transparent rule framework for developers and applicants to advance through, whilst still providing for the ability to decline an application should it be determined that it doesn't achieve the desired outcomes of the PDP.
+A Restricted Discretionary Activity framework provides for a narrower and more transparent rule framework for developers and applicants to advance through, whilst still providing for the ability to decline an application should it be determined that it doesn't achieve the desired outcomes of the PDP. - 1.5.

-1.5.
 The proposed changes to the provisions are shown in the Revised Chapter attached as Appendix 1 (Revised Chapter).